 Debt, such as the obligations represented by the Notes, is often issued pursuant to a trust indenture, such as the type required for many debt offerings by the Trust Indenture Act of 1939.
 These indentures provide covenants and procedures to protect debt owners and appoint a trustee to act for the benefit of all debt holders, to exercise their remedies collectively, and to protect their interests.
 However, the Notes issued pursuant to this prospectus are not currently governed by any indenture and there is no trustee.
 The Notes are being issued pursuant to an exemption from the Trust Indenture Act, and the provisions of that Act designed to protect debt owners are not applicable to our investors.
-No trustee monitors our affairs on behalf of investors, no agreement provides for joint action by investors in the event we default on the Notes, each holder will have to seek available remedies on an individual basis, which is likely to be expensive and may not be economically practicable.
+No trustee monitors our affairs on behalf of investors, no agreement provides for joint action by investors in the event we default on the Notes and investors do not have the other protections a trust indenture would provide.
+Accordingly, in the event of a default under the Notes, each holder will have to seek available remedies on an individual basis, which is likely to be expensive and may not be economically practicable.
 Other than our covenant to pay principal and interest, we are making only limited covenants, representations or warranties to investors.